Skip to content

 Titus Simons

-In 1816 the District of Gore was established, and Titus Gear was appointed as Sheriff.
+In 1816 the District of Gore was established, and Titus Geer was appointed as Sheriff.
 He helped form the Burlington Agricultural Society.
 As an active mason, in 1824 he laid the corner stone of the Ancaster Free Church.

 During the War of 1812, Titus Geer Simons held a commission in the 2nd York Regiment.
 His scabbard and coat are on display at the Military Museum, next to Dundurn Castle.